Education in Kingston upon Hull

 Education in Kingston upon Hull is governed by the unitary authority of Kingston upon Hull.

 The city has fourteen secondary schools and seventy one primary schools.
 At secondary level it operates a comprehensive admission policy (as does all of former Humberside).
 It has two sixth form colleges and one comprehensive with a sixth form.
 It was one of the first LEAs in England to go comprehensive.

 Early years

-The City and County Borough of Hull had its first education authority formed in the 1902 Education Act.
+The City and County Borough of Hull had its first education authority formed in the Education Act 1902.
 In the mid-1920s it was awarding 175 scholarships to its grammar schools and four university scholarships.
 In 1925, plans were made to vastly increase the numbers of school places, but the type of schools available would follow the 1926 Hadow Report.

 Early colleges

 The Art School opened on Anlaby Road in 1905, and the Technical School was formed on Park Street, later to become the Technical College.
 The College of Education was founded on Cottingham Road in 1916, and was initially mostly female.